sunilabrahamindia/sunilabraham/amaa/proposal-study-religious-heritage-dalits.md

 ## Full text

-{% include main-article.html link="/amaa/proposal-study-religious-heritage-dalits-full-text/" title="Full Text: A Proposal For The Study Of The Religious Heritage Of The Dalits: Some Methodological Considerations" %}
+{% include main-article.html link="/amaa/proposal-study-religious-heritage-dalits-full-text/" title="Full Text: A Proposal for the Study of the Religious Heritage of the Dalits: Some Methodological Considerations" %}

 ## Publication